 Jose has also co-founded Immersive Arts, a collaborative of art and design professionals to offer centering, calming experiences in institutional and corporate settings, while providing the platform for deeper quantitative research into the art’s impact on health and wellbeing outcomes.

-Jose is a member of the Association of Transformational Leaders.
+Jose is a member of the Association of Transformational Leaders and is a member of the Advisory Council of Fundación Elisabeth Kübler-Ross México Centro.
 He lives in British Columbia with his wife, Anastasia, and their youngest daughter, Gabrielle.
 He travels regularly to speak on his near death experience and on the effect of art on healing and wellness.
-A profile of Jose’s experience and work is featured in the Netflix Docu-series, Surviving Death, released worldwide early 2021.
+A profile of Jose’s experience and work is featured in the Netflix Docu-series, Surviving Death which was translated into 22 languages.